yasserare/notes/README.md

    * sys admins Uses:
      - Increase A web server's storage without the need to take offline. (using classic partitions would push the sys admin to unmout and take the website offline).
      - Backup server data withsnapshots without the need to reboot or take the server offline.  †
+ # SUDO:
+    * Installed by "su root" then "apt install sudo".
  # UFW:
     * What is a firewall ?
          - It is A software or device (usually a software), that monitors and filter network traffic thus providing a level of protection to the user.